Fuerdai: Origins

 The Fuerdai generation succeeded the Fuyidai generation, born starting in the 1980s.
 Fuerdais enjoyed an improved quality of life after the economic reform due to their parents' wealth.
 Unlike their parents, they did not create their wealth, but inherited it.

 2010s

 Media coverage in China about Fuerdais increased in the 2010s, scrutinizing their lifestyles.
 They were depicted as spoiled inheritors who were ungrateful for their wealth and excessively consumed luxury goods.
 Depictions of the Fuerdai on social media deepened the wider Chinese population's hostility toward Fuerdais.

 A growing number of Fuerdais have opted to study abroad for university.
 In Australia, many university students are Chinese international students from wealthy backgrounds.
 Consequently, Chinese Australians have developed a disdain toward Fuerdais similar to that of their counterparts in mainland China.
+The anger directed towards the Fuerdai has been compared to Guanerdai generations that preceded it.

 Characteristics

 Fuerdais are characterized as beneficiaries of inherited wealth, consuming luxury goods like designer clothing and accessories and luxury vehicles.
 With mostly unrestricted access to their parent's money, they stereotypically focus on "food, clothes and leisure to housing", favoring well-known exquisite material goods with respect to their commercial brand and country of origin.
 According to Sherry Jueyu Wu, the consumption of distinct and reputable products forms a part of the Fuerdais' identity as a social class.
 Social media is the public's primary source to learn about the daily lives of Fuerdais and is recognized by the Fuerdais as a tool to amplify their popularity and influence.

 Their parents are often highly influential people with management or executive positions in the private sector or the government, or celebrities such as actors and singers.
 Owing to their parents' wealth, they face less troubles in life than their less wealthy counterparts.
 In contrast to the lives of ordinary people, their consumerist lifestyles accentuate feelings about social class.

 Expensive wallets, popular among Fuerdais, are a symbol of wealth.